1. Overview

 Input Parameters:

-- SourceWorkbookId: [Required] Unique identifier (drive item ID) of the source Excel workbook containing the sheet to copy.
+- SourceWorkbookId: [Required] The unique identifier (drive item ID) of the source Excel workbook in OneDrive/SharePoint - think of it as the file's 'passport number' in Microsoft's cloud storage.

 - SourceSheetName: [Required] Name of the worksheet to copy from the source workbook (case-sensitive).

-- TargetWorkbookId: [Required] Unique identifier (drive item ID) of the destination workbook where the sheet will be copied to.
+- TargetWorkbookId: [Required] The unique identifier (drive item ID) of the destination Excel workbook where the sheet will be copied to. ⚠️ Important: Target workbook MUST be different from source workbook.

 Options:

 - CopyRange: [Optional] Specify the range of cells to copy from the source sheet.
-If empty, the entire used range will be copied.
+If left empty, copies the entire used range.

 Output: